LeKangouroo/jinni/docs/project-structure.md

 ### boilerplate/

 The `boilerplate/` directory includes the complete codebase for your projects.
-It has 3 subdirectory :
+It has 3 subdirectories :

 1. `boilerplate/_common/` contains files that are not specific to a type of boilerplate.
 2. `boilerplate/classic` contains files for classic websites only.